opencost/opencost-ui/README.md

 ## Installing

-See https://www.opencost.io/docs/install for the full instructions.
+See [Installation Guide](https://opencost.io/docs/installation/install) for the full instructions.

 ## Using